norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - Each service (i.e. container) runs on a different port.
 The `awsvpc` network addresses each of your containers via localhost (not the assigned container name!) so your containers cannot have port collisions.
 - Only nginx will be exposed to the load balancer.
 Your nginx image needs to have an `nginx.conf` that routes traffic to all the other containers in your stack.
 - Kinda goes without saying, but your nginx container should get port 80.
 We will be encrypting traffic from the load balancer to CloudFlare via origin cert (CloudFlare will handle client encryption), and restricting direct access to the container.
-Commit whatever changes you've made, trying to k
+Commit whatever changes you've made.
+For the duration of this deploy process it may save your sanity to turn off branch protection and deploy directly to main :scream: you are

 3. #### ECR Images
 This whole build process centers around container images stored in Elastic Container Registry (ECR).
 Navigate to ECR in the AWS GUI and click "Get Started" under "Create a Repository."
 ![get started](/create_repository.png)